Goldschmidt hits HR in Arizona return, Cards top D-backs 9-7

 TRAINER’S ROOM

-Diamondbacks: Manager Torey Lovullo said RHP Taijuan Walker (Tommy John surgery) threw a 20-pitch bullpen session and the pitcher “was very encouraged” by the outing.
+Diamondbacks: Lovullo said RHP Taijuan Walker (Tommy John surgery) threw a 20-pitch bullpen session and the pitcher “was very encouraged” by the outing.
 If Walker still feels good on Tuesday, he could pitch in a game before the end of the season on Sunday. … RHP Weaver could pitch in another game this season after a successful return on Sunday.
 Weaver (forearm tightness) threw two scoreless innings against the Padres in his first outing since May 26.

 UP NEXT